Iliamna Lake: Populated places

 The villages of Iliamna, Newhalen, Kokhanok, Pedro Bay, Pope-Vannoy Landing and Igiugig lie on the shores of Iliamna Lake.

 Flora and fauna

 Iliamna Lake is noted for its sport fishing.
 The three primary targets of anglers in the lake are trout, salmon, and grayling.
 August through September is prime time for catching fat rainbow trout, some of which exceed 28 inches long.
-The Kvichak River Policy (the drainage of Lake Iliamna) is catch and release on trout (and all other native fish), but not on salmon.
+The Kvichak River (the drainage of Lake Iliamna) is catch and release on trout (and all other native fish), but not on salmon.
 Sockeye (red) and Chinook (king) salmon are consistently found in the lake and are open to harvest under Alaska Department of Fish and Game Regulations.
-Lake Iliamna also has one of few populations of freshwater seals in the world.
-It also serves as a nursery for the largest red salmon run in the world.
+It serves as a nursery for the largest red salmon run in the world.
 Red salmon spend half of their 5-year lifespan in fresh water.
 This is longer than any other species of salmon.
+Lake Iliamna also has one of few populations of freshwater seals in the world.